-U.S. ties to Colombia broadened extensively in 2000 with Congress' approval of the Clinton Administration's "Plan Colombia" legislation (P.L.
-106-246), which also stirred a new set of congressional concerns about the future of U.S. policy there.
-In July of that year, Congress approved \$1.2 billion in regular and supplemental FY2000 and FY2001 appropriations for "Plan Colombia" and previously funded programs in Colombia. (some of which carried into FY2002).
+The Bush Administration's request to enlarge U.S. policy towards Colombia has renewed debate over the appropriate level and type of U.S. assistance, particularly military assistance, to Colombia.
+Current policy, including strict human rights provisions, derives from the Clinton Administration's "Plan Colombia" legislation (P.L.
+106-246).
+In July 2000, Congress approved \$1.2 billion in regular and supplemental FY2000 and FY2001 appropriations for "Plan Colombia" and previously funded programs in Colombia.
 Nearly half of the \$860.3 million "Plan Colombia" supplemental funds from P.L.
 106-246 was requested for a "Push into Southern Colombia" program to set up and train two new Colombian Army Counternarcotics Battalions (CACBs), which combined with an existing one set up earlier by the United States.
-The new battalions were to assist the Colombian National Police in the fumigation of illicit narcotics crops and the dismantling of laboratories, beginning with coca fumigation in the southern provinces of Putumayo and Caquetá, where coca cultivation was spreading rapidly.
-The rationale for the program was to debilitate the guerrillas by depriving them of the substantial income they derive from taxing narcotics cultivation, processing, and marketing.
-In addition,

-Congress also provided substantial assistance for economic development, displaced persons, human rights monitors, and administration of justice and other governance programs.
+The new battalions were to assist the Colombian National Police (CNP) in the fumigation of illicit narcotics crops and the dismantling of laboratories, beginning with coca fumigation in the southern provinces of Putumayo and Caquetá, where coca cultivation was spreading rapidly.
+The rationale for the program was to debilitate Colombia's powerful leftist guerrillas by depriving them of the substantial income they derive from taxing narcotics cultivation, processing, and marketing.
+In addition, Congress also provided substantial assistance for economic development, displaced persons, human rights monitors, and administration of justice and other governance programs, all intended to help Colombia counter the many threats to its stability and integrity from the trafficking of illegal narcotics.

-The Bush Administration's desire to broaden further the scope of U.S. assistance to infrastructure protection has renewed debate over the appropriate level and type of U.S. assistance, particularly military assistance, to Colombia.
-President Bush and those who support expanded aid hold that such assistance is necessary to reinforce Colombia's democracy.
-Because of human rights and other concerns, some Members already have objected to Plan Colombia's military assistance, particularly support for the CACBs.
-The proposed assistance for oil pipeline security revives some Members' concerns that the United States is being slowly drawn into a Vietnam-like morass, providing assistance to a government that does not have the credibility and political will to successfully wage its own war and conclude with a just peace.
+President Bush and proponents of expanded military aid now hold that such assistance is necessary to shore up Colombia's beleaguered democracy.
+Such assistance, however, revives some Members' concerns that the United States is being slowly drawn into a Vietnam-like morass, providing assistance to a government that does not have the credibility and political will to successfully wage its own war and conclude with a just peace.